Beles Christian Education Fund

 Grants from this fund will most often be established for organizations like Christian schools, Christian-based homeschool programs and co-ops, churches, Christian camps, and other organizations that are best served by providing a strong Christian curriculum to people of all ages and life stages.

 Organizations that receive a grant commit to include teaching on the five priorities as part of their curriculum.
 The exact way these are taught may vary depending on the organization or context but the commitment to focus on these priorities remain.
+It is expected that recipients will display The Five Priorities of Life poster and share a document describing The Five Priorities of Life.

 The Five Priorities of Life